Public Impact Award

 About the Award

-Nominees can come from academia, a public research institution, government, or the private sector and do not have to have held Research Nova Scotia funding.
+Nominees may come from academia, public research institutions, government, or the private sector.
+Prior funding from Research Nova Scotia is not a prerequisite.

 Discovery Awards, in support of Discovery Centre, celebrates outstanding innovators whose game changing achievements in science and technology put Nova Scotia at the forefront of global innovation.